AdamISZ/CoinSwapCS/docs/jsonrpc.md

 `busy` - if true, the server is not currently ready to offer to take part in Coinswaps (usually because out of liquidity or doing too many concurrently).

+`testnet` - self explanatory, client will reject server that doesn't match his setting (as in config file).

 `source_chain`, `destination_chain` - only BTC currently supported. **Note** this is still `BTC` in case of testnet/regtest.

 `minimum_amount`, `maximum_amount` - in satoshis, specifiying what size of final output the server will accept for the coinswap.
 If `maximum_amount` is -1, it means the server does not have sufficient coins available.

 `fee_policy` - a set of data specifying how the coinswap fee will be calculated.
 As of version 0.1, this only supports a minimum fee and a percentage fee (applied as long as it is higher than the minimum).

+`tx01_confirm_wait` - how many blocks the server wants to wait to consider each of TX0 and TX1 as final.
+Client can choose any value from min to max inclusive in his `tx01_confirm_wait` variable in the TIMEOUTS section of the config.

+`locktimes` - for each of LOCK0 (client) and LOCK1 (server), what the server accepts as a minimum and maximum in the client request.
+Note that even if the ranges overlap, LOCK0 must be > LOCK1.

 #### `handshake`